 For those just starting their adoption journey, there is much to consider.
 Finally putting adoption into the “family equation” means a plethora of questions.
 And it seems just as one question is answered, another appears.
 But, it doesn’t take long to get into the adoption groove.
 After understanding a series of general adoption questions, the hopeful adoptive parents are armed with just enough information and an abundance of excitement as they begin their new adventure.

 How do I find my child?
 Where do I look?
 You may be one who shares your desire to adopt with friends and family.
-This could lead to a private adoption.
+This could lead to private adoption.
 Or you may ask around for a reputable adoption agency.
 The agency will guide you through preparing an adoption profile and other things to make you visible to birth parents.
-If you are adopting internationally or through the foster care system, you will be given access to photos and brief histories of the children who are adoptable.
+If you are adopting internationally or through the foster care system, you will be given access to photos and brief histories of the adoptable children.
 Through careful consideration, you will be guided to your child.